 - On an INDIVIDUAL level I commit to doing as much as I can to positively affect the lives of those around me.

-- On a MICRO LEVEL I help companies understand and improve their social and environmental impact and, by re-examining their business model and thinking out of the box, find ways to maximise their economic, environmental and social bottom lines at the same time.
+- On a MICRO LEVEL I help companies and other organisations understand and improve their social and environmental impact and, by re-examining their business model and thinking out of the box, find ways to maximise their economic, environmental and social bottom lines at the same time.

 - On a MACRO LEVEL I work with governments, and those that advise and influence them, to improve their social policies, particularly those affecting poor women and children, to overcome technical and political obstacles and ensure equitable progress.

-- On a GLOBAL LEVEL I work with NGOs and international organisations to inform and facilitate global processes that render providing and receiving development aid more effective and efficient.
+- On a GLOBAL LEVEL I work with international organisations and NGOs to inform and facilitate global processes that make the world more sustainable across the social, environmental and economic spheres.